-Be lucky in love at this shrine for lovebirds
+Be lucky in love at this shrine for matchmaking

 If you are looking to tie the knot, perhaps you should try your luck at this major urban shrine.
-One of Tokyo's top five shrines, Tokyo Daijingu is dedicated to all things relationship and love-related.
+It's one of five prestigious shrines in Tokyo and is associated with finding love.

 Tips

-- Discovering your love fortune by buying an omikuji fortune, available in English
+- Discover your love fortune with an omikuji fortune, available in English

-- Checking out the lines of colorful and quirky ema plaques where worshippers write their wishes
+- The grounds are decorated with colorful and quirky ema plaques where worshippers write their wishes

-Back in 1900, Tokyo Daijingu Shrine was the first shrine to hold a wedding ceremony, and ever since it has been known as the place to pray for finding a partner or ensuring a successful marriage.
-You will see lots of young women lined up to pray or buy a lucky omamori charm here, in hopes of improving their fortunes in love.
+Back in 1901, Tokyo Daijingu Shrine was the first shrine to host a wedding ceremony, and ever since it has been known as the place to pray for finding a partner or ensuring a successful marriage.
+You will see lots of people lined up to pray or get a lucky omamori charm here, in hopes of improving their fortunes in love.

 As this is a branch of Ise-jingu Shrine—Japan's most sacred shrine—the major deities Amaterasu and Touyouke no Okami are worshiped here.
 They share the shrine with three other deities connected with the creation and growth of living things, so it may come as little surprise that the shrine is sought out by people seeking to improve their relationships.